PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 ![Default Dummy Authenticator Sign in page](./docs/Dummy-Signin.png)

 ### Step 2
-Get a domain name and assign it to the JupyterHub server IP address.
-Test if the JupyterHub server can be accessed through the fully qualified domain name using `https`.
+Obtain a domain name and assign it to the JupyterHub server IP address.
+Test if the JupyterHub server can be accessed through the fully qualified domain name (FQDN) using `https`.
 Test the domain name by running `./restarthub.sh` at the terminal after exiting from logs display with `ctrl-C`.

 ### Step 3
-Get GitHub OAuth credentials and record these in the `.env` file (around line 67), replacing the `GITHUB_CLIENT_ID`, `GITHUB_CLIENT_SECRET` and `GITHUB_CALLBACK_URL` with the correct entries from GitHub.
+Obtain GitHub OAuth credentials and record these in the `.env` file (around line 67), replacing the `GITHUB_CLIENT_ID`, `GITHUB_CLIENT_SECRET` and `GITHUB_CALLBACK_URL` with the correct entries from GitHub.
 In the `.env` file (around line 37) make sure you replace `JUPYTERHUB_AUTHENTICATOR=dummy_authenticator` with this entry, `JUPYTERHUB_AUTHENTICATOR=github_authenticator`.
 For high volume access, make sure you also obtain an access token from `https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/` and record the access token using the `.env` file `GITHUB_ACCESS_TOKEN` environment variable (around line 73).
 Other important edits to do at this step:
 1. Make sure you add your GitHub username to the `userlist` file as described above, especially if you see the `403 : Forbidden` error in your browser.
 2. Run `docker-compose build hub` to include the revised `userlist` file in the JupyterHub container.
 If you have already selected `use_ssl_le` in the `.env` file, run `docker-compose -f docker-compose-letsencrypt.yml build hub` instead.
 3. Test GitHub OAuth by restarting the containers using `./restarthub.sh`.
 The display should be similar to Figure 2 below.